History of Poland (1945–1989): Nationalization and centrally planned economy

-The relationships of ownership of the industry, the banking sector and rural property after the nationalization and the land reform were fundamentally altered.
-The changes, implemented in the name of egalitarianism, enjoyed broad societal approval and support.
+Ownership of industry, the banking sector and rural property were fundamentally altered by nationalization and the land reform.
+These changes, implemented in the name of egalitarianism, enjoyed broad societal approval and support.

 The structure of Polish economy was established in the late 1940s and the early 1950s.
-Soviet-style planning begun in 1950 with the Six-Year Plan.
-The plan focused on rapid development of heavy industry ("accelerated industrialization", after the outbreak of the Korean War driven by Soviet military demands at the expense of many cancelled consumer-oriented investments) and the (eventually futile) collectivization of agriculture.
-Among the main projects was the Lenin Steelworks and its supporting "socialist city" of Nowa Huta (New Steel Mill), both built from the scratch in the early 1950s near Kraków, of which Nowa Huta soon became a part.
-The land seized from prewar large landowners was redistributed to the poorer peasants, but subsequent attempts at taking the land from farmers for collectivization met wide resentment.
-In what became known as the battle for trade, the private trade and industry were nationalized.
+Soviet-style planning begun in 1950 with the Six-Year Plan, focused on rapidly developing heavy industry, ("accelerated industrialization" after the outbreak of the Korean War, driven by Soviet military demands at the expense of many cancelled consumer-oriented investments and the eventually futile collectivization of agriculture.

+Among the main projects was the Lenin Steelworks and its supporting "socialist city" of Nowa Huta (New Steel Mill), both built from the scratch in the early 1950s near Kraków, which soon annexed Nowa Huta.
+The land seized from prewar large landowners was redistributed to poorer peasants, but subsequent attempts to take land from farmers for collectivization were widely resented.
+In what became known as the battle for trade, private trade and industry were nationalized.
 Within few years most private shops disappeared.
-The regime embarked on the campaign of collectivization (State Agricultural Farms were created), although the paceA of this change was slower than in other Soviet satellites.
-Poland remained the only Eastern Bloc country where individual peasants would continue to dominate agriculture.
+The regime embarked on a campaign of collectivization (State Agricultural Farms were created), although the pace of this change was slower than in other Soviet satellite countries.
+Poland remained the only Eastern Bloc country where individual peasants continued to dominate agriculture.
 A Soviet-Polish trade treaty, initiated in January 1948, dictated the dominant direction of Poland's future foreign trade and economic cooperation.